WHO WE ARE

 Christopher Ward is an advocate for social justice, equality, and equity.
 He believes people were equal before the law established by the constitution.
 Regardless of race, ethnicity, socioeconomic status, gender, age, language, culture, disability, family configuration, etc., everyone has legal rights justified upon common law and statutes.

 Chris is an advocate of diversity and multicultural education to develop respectful communities with people from diverse personal and cultural backgrounds.
 Prior to attending college, Chris lived in Uruguay with his family.
-Chris's life experiences has taught him the importance of examining one’s own values, beliefs, attitudes, and norms to interact with people using a culturally sensitive lens.
+Chris's life experiences have taught him the importance of examining one’s own values, beliefs, attitudes, and norms to interact with people using a culturally sensitive lens.